Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 ## Exchanging cookie for access token

-The access token is located is accessible through the HttpContext.
+The access token is accessible through the HttpContext.
 We are using a reverse proxy for all API requests.
 We can configure a transform on the proxy that adds the access token to the request.

 ```csharp
 builder.Services.AddReverseProxy()